Andrew Loog Oldham

 He did PR for the Beatles, managed the Rolling Stones and produced such hits as “Paint It Black,” “Get Off My Cloud” and “I Can’t Get No Satisfaction”—need we say more?

-In 1965, Tom Wolfe famously dubbed Phil Spector America’s first "Tycoon of Teen".
+In 1965, Tom Wolfe famously dubbed Phil Spector America’s first tycoon of teen.
 Great Britain in the 1960s had its own version with Andrew Loog Oldham.

-Similarly eccentric, Oldham sported a one-of-a-kind mix of flamboyance, fashion, attitude, chutzpah, vision and business smarts.
-As co-manager of the Rolling Stones from May 1963 to September 1970, and founder and co-owner of Immediate Records from 1965 to 1970, he helped shaped the future of rock, and turned the music industry in the United Kingdom on its head.
+Similarly eccentric, Oldham sported a one-of-a-kind mix of flamboyance, fashion, attitude, chutzpah, vision, and business smarts.
+As co-manager of the Rolling Stones from May 1963 to September 1967, and founder and co-owner of Immediate Records from 1965 to 1970, he helped shape the future of rock, and certainly turned the music industry in the United Kingdom on its head.